jalberty2018/comfyui-runtime/documentation/README_docker.md

 ## Information

-- Docker base image for ComfyUI inference including code-server, civitai and hf downloaders and flash/sage attention.
+- Docker base image for ComfyUI inference.
-- Based on ls250824/pytorch-cuda-ubuntu-runtime.
 - This image does not start any service use ls250824/run-x
+- Based on ls250824/pytorch-cuda-ubuntu-runtime<date>.

-## Installed
+## Websites

 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
 - [comfy-cli](https://github.com/Comfy-Org/comfy-cli)